sigma-andex/sigma-andex/README.md

 ## Current projects

-At the moment I'm working on two related projects (very, very early stage though):
+At the moment I'm working on the following projects:

-- [`@text-yoga/transformers-wasm`](https://github.com/text-yoga/transformers-wasm) - Wasm transformers for the web.
+- [`ratchet`](https://github.com/FL33TW00D/ratchet) - Contributor to [Christopher's](https://github.com/FL33TW00D) ratchet transformer library which is written in Rust/WASM and optimised for WebGPU.
 - [`@text-yoga/ask`](https://github.com/text-yoga/ask) - Question/Summary for the web.
+- [`@text-yoga/cli`](https://github.com/text-yoga/cli) - CLI for automatic generation of embeddings.

 ## Further projects